OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:1

-At that time Herod the tetrarch heard the news about Jesus,
+During that period, Herod the tetrarch became aware of the news concerning Jesus,

 ## Matthew 14:2